 While bulk, surplus ammo is available for this caliber, much of it is corrosive and seems to be getting harder and harder to find.
 New production ammunition from Wolf and Barnaul's Bear series offers a non-corrosive alternative, while those who prefer brass-cased ammo will want to check out in-stock loads from Prvi Partizan or Sellier & Bellot.
 Soft point bullets are an excellent, cost-effective choice for hunting.

-Each cartridge in this box fires a 148 grain full metal jacket bullet at a muzzle velocity of 2,785 feet per second.
-This produces good midrange accuracy and typical external ballistics for the caliber.
+Each round in this case fires a 148 grain full metal jacket bullet at 2,785 feet per second.

 This ammo is manufactured in Tula, Russia and uses non-corrosive Berdan primers and non-reloadable steel cases.
 The cases deliver reliable cycling with the help of polymer coatings, which do not produce the fouling of earlier lacquer coatings while still providing excellent friction reduction.